HewlettPackard/Atlas/README.md

 # Atlas: Programming for Persistent Memory
 [![Build Status](https://travis-ci.org/HewlettPackard/Atlas.svg?branch=master)](https://travis-ci.org/HewlettPackard/Atlas)

+NOTE: This is an experimental branch for INGOT, a system for making assertions about application-specific invariants, using the Atlas log.
+This implementation (runtime/src/ingot/*) is designed for integration with the Redis key-value store.

 Data in persistent memory survives certain tolerated events such as process termination, OS reboots/crashes, and power failures.
 Persistent memory is assumed to be directly accessible with